ning/cosmic/README.md

 ## Chef

-This plugin allows Cosmos2 scripts to interact with [Chef](http://www.opscode.com/chef/) in scripts.
+This plugin allows Cosmic scripts to interact with [Chef](http://www.opscode.com/chef/) in scripts.
 Currently this interaction is limited to retrieving information about nodes that Chef knows about, but support for applying roles to hosts and for [Chef Solo](http://wiki.opscode.com/display/chef/Chef+Solo) is planned.

 The plugin uses the [Chef gem](https://rubygems.org/gems/chef):